Stroke is the fourth leading cause of death and a leading cause of serious, long-term adult disability.

 Recognizing and Preventing Strokes

-Use the FAST test to remember signs of a stroke
+Use the BE FAST test to remember signs of a stroke

 F = Face Ask the person to smile.
 Does one side of the face droop?